 Diabetic foot ulcers: a podiatric surgeon’s perspective on chronic wound management

 A 42-year-old man with a chronic diabetic foot ulcer entered the office of Dr. Brian Lepow, DPM, a board-certified, surgically trained podiatrist, Assistant Professor of Surgery at Baylor College of Medicine, and a Medline consultant.
-The wound wasn’t infected, Dr. Lepow explains, but it was heavy necrotic and fibrotic.
+The wound wasn’t infected, Dr. Lepow explains, but it was heavily necrotic and fibrotic.
 He applied PluroGel Burn and Wound Dressing and, after only a week, Dr. Lepow remarks, “I couldn’t believe how improved the wound was.”

-Chronic wound stories like the one above have led Dr. Lepow to recommend PluroGel to his fellow colleagues, including vascular surgeons and surgically trained podiatrists.
+Chronic wound stories like the one above have led Dr. Lepow to recommend PluroGel to his fellow colleagues, including vascular surgeons and podiatrists.
 “When I become impressed with something, I become very passionate about it and want other people to know and realize that there are better ways to manage these patients,” says Dr. Lepow, who sees about 80 to 100 patients a week in his multidisciplinary clinic located in the department of vascular surgery and focuses on limb preservation.

 How PluroGel helps manage chronic wounds

 PluroGel is a concentrated surfactant-based burn and wound dressing.
 Through its unique micelle matrix technology, it does three main things to help manage chronic wounds:

 1. Removes barriers to healing.